-Walk-in.
+- Products.
 You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
-Some IRS offices, libraries, grocery stores, copy centers, city and county governments, credit unions, and office supply stores have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
-Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.
+Some IRS offices, libraries, grocery stores, copy centers, city and county government offices, credit unions, and office supply stores have a collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
+Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes. - Services.
+You can walk in to your local Taxpayer Assistance Center every business day to ask tax questions or get help with a tax problem.
+An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
+You can set up an appointment by calling your local Center and, at the prompt, leaving a message requesting Everyday Tax Solutions help.
+A representative will call you back within 2 business days to schedule an in-person appointment at your convenience.
+To find the number, go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service.

 Mail.
-You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after your request is received.
-Find the address that applies to your part of the country.
+You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 s days after your request is received.
+Use the business days after your request is received.
+Use the address that applies to your part of the country.

-Western part of U.S.: Western Area Distribution Center Rancho Cordova, CA 95743-0001

-Central part of U.S.:

-Central Area Distribution Center

-P.O.
-Box 8903

-Bloomington, IL 61702-8903

-Eastern part of U.S. and foreign addresses:

-Eastern Area Distribution Center

-P.O.
-Box 85074

-Richmond, VA 23261-5074
+- Western part of U.S.: Western Area Distribution Center Rancho Cordova, CA 95743-0001 - Central part of U.S.: Central Area Distribution Center P.O.
+Box 8903 Bloomington, IL 61702-8903 - Eastern part of U.S. and foreign addresses: Eastern Area Distribution Center P.O.
+Box 85074 Richmond, VA 23261-5074

-CD-ROM.
-You can order IRS Publication 1796, Federal Tax Products on CD-ROM, and obtain:
+CD-ROM for tax products.
+You can order Publication 1796, IRS Federal Tax Products CD-ROM, and obtain:

-- Current tax forms, instructions, and publications. - Prior-year tax forms and instructions. - Popular tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping.
+- Current-year forms, instructions, and publications. - Prior-year forms and instructions. - Frequently requested tax forms that may be filled in electronically, printed out for submission, or saved for recordkeeping.